wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 Good morning.

 Many many years ago, when I was a little kid, my family lived in a flat building with 6 other families.
-We shared a big front yard and saw each other almost every day.
+We shared a big front yard.

 One warm spring morning, the bright sunshine streamed over the yard.
 A young man came into the yard, carrying two large bamboo baskets over his